77rico77/Seraphina/README.md

 LOGO: color and font suggestion: [ChatGPT](https://chat.openai.com), logo font: [Montserrat Alternates ](https://fonts.google.com/specimen/Montserrat+Alternates?preview.text=SadTalker&preview.text_type=custom&query=mont).

 All the copyrights of the demo images and audio are from community users or the generation from stable diffusion.
-Feel free to contact us if you would like use to remove them.
+Feel free to contact us if you would like us to remove them.

 <!-- Spelling fixed on Tuesday, September 12, 2023 by @fakerybakery (https://github.com/fakerybakery).
 These changes are licensed under the Apache 2.0 license. -->